-- review your medicines to make sure they’re still working well for you
+- review your asthma medicines to make sure they're still working well for you

-- have tests like spirometry and peak flow to see how well your lungs are functioning, and how well your medicines are working
+- have tests like spirometry and peak flow to see how well your lungs are working

 - talk through any symptoms bothering you or triggers you've noticed

-- discuss reducing your asthma medicines if you’ve had no symptoms and not needed your reliever inhaler for three months
+- talk to your GP or asthma nurse about cutting down your asthma medicines (if you've had no symptoms and haven't needed your reliever inhaler for three months)

 - check you're taking your inhaler in the right way so the medicine ends up in your lungs where it's needed

 - ask about other things that might help your asthma such as stop smoking support and starting to exercise.

 Here are some ideas to help you prepare for your appointment so you can get the best out of it.

 Write down any questions you want to ask.
 For example: